Travis Gerrits: Early life

 Gerrits attended W.I.
 Dick Public Middle School and Milton District High School, both located in the Town of Milton.
 He described missing half his classes in his school years due to his training and competitions.

-With an initial background in gymnastics and trampoline, the latter which Gerrits had competed at the provincial level, he had begun skiing at the age of 6.
+With an initial background in gymnastics and trampoline, the latter of which Gerrits had competed at the provincial level, he had begun skiing at the age of 6.
 When he was 10, he competed at provincial skiing championships, where he had gained mentorship and support from fellow skier Nicolas Fontaine.
 Gerrits had spent his initial ski training sessions abroad in Lake Placid, New York, before the Canadian Freestyle Ski Association built a Quebec facility in 2004.

 Career

-By the time when Gerrits was 15, he had gained a position on the Canadian National Development Team for aerials.
+By the time Gerrits was 15, he had gained a position on the Canadian National Development Team for aerials.
 He was invited to the 2010 Winter Olympics as a forerunner for the men's aerials.
 He was named the international rookie of the year following the 2010 season.

 Gerrits spent the end of his 2011–2012 season recovering from a MCL tear.

 During the 2012–13 FIS Freestyle Skiing World Cup season, Gerrits won two silver medals.

 Gerrits' next breakthrough came when he won silver at the 2013 World Championships in Norway, which meant his qualification for the 2014 Winter Olympics as a representative for Canada.
 After he commented on his success saying, "To me, second place is a victory in my eyes (because) I qualified for the Olympics.
 To be honest, I couldn't be happier.
 I did everything I wanted to do today and this whole season.
 It's awesome."

 At the end of 2013, Gerrits won the World Cup aerials in Beijing, China.

 In the 2014 Winter Olympics, Gerrits had come in 7th place for the Olympic men's aerials final.

 Gerrits withdrew from the 2018 Winter Olympics qualifying to enter rehabilition for sustained inquires.

 According to a 2019 interview, Gerrits had retired from his skiing career after 14 years on the Canadian national team.